Frequently Asked Questions.

 I’m on the organ donor register, can family stop my organs from being donated when I die?

-In the UK the family always get final say, which means if you haven’t discussed organ donation with them, they can still say “No” and even overrule your decision.
+In the UK the family has the final say, which means if you haven’t discussed organ donation with them, they can still say “No” and even overrule your decision.
 At present, around 43% of families say “No”, so sharing the reasons for your decision will help them honour your choice.

 What is Max and Keira’s law?